 The CSR Policies are key documents in the path of sustainability that Intesa Sanpaolo has decided to undertake.
 Starting from the principles expressed in the Code of Ethics, they establish the rules necessary to ensure transparency and professionalism in the relationship with our stakeholders and identify the functions responsible for different activities.
 There are many policies adopted by our bank, whether social and environmental.
 Learn more

-How you can "measure" the projects accounted for in the Sustainability Report?
+How you can "measure" the projects accounted for in the CNFS?

-The Intesa Sanpaolo commitment to sustainability is measured by more than 800 key indicators listed in the tables attached to the Sustainability Report, which report quantitative data compared over the last 3 years.
-The document is drawn up in compliance with the "Sustainability Reporting Guidelines" of the Global Reporting Initiative, the most accepted sustainability reporting standard adopted by companies on a global scale.
+The Intesa Sanpaolo commitment to sustainability is measured by more than 800 key indicators listed in the tables attached to the Consolidated Non-financial Statement, which report quantitative data compared over the last 3 years.
+The document is drawn up in compliance with the "Sustainability Reporting Guidelines" of the GRI, the most accepted sustainability reporting standard adopted by companies on a global scale.
 Intesa Sanpaolo joined in 2013 the London Benchmarking Group, an internationally recognized standard for companies’ reporting of community investments.